OceanCalc

 Formula

-The relationship behind this tool is: Fuel = Consumption rate × Time
+Core relationship: Fuel = Consumption rate × Time

 Fuel (gal) = Consumption rate (gal/h) × Running time (h).
 For distance/speed: time = distance ÷ speed, then fuel = rate × time.